Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 According to Smith, the Warriors star isn't buying what James is selling.
 He would prefer to be known as better than James rather than team up with him.

-This could actually be good for the Cavs chances of signing him, though.
+This could actually be good for the Cavs' chances of signing him, though.
 James is not likely to leave for a place like Los Angeles unless he has assurances there will be more help on the way.

-Paul George was considered a near lock to the Lakers for most of the season, but Adrian Wojnarowski of ESPN.com reports that the forward is seriously considering re-signing with the Thunder after opting out of his player option for next season.
+Paul George was considered a near lock to join the Lakers next season, but Adrian Wojnarowski of ESPN.com reported that the forward is seriously considering re-signing with the Thunder after opting out of his player option for next season.

 Connecting the dots, if James feels that he needs to make the effort to recruit Durant, bringing George to Los Angeles isn't a sure thing.

-If James isn't able to lure a star to make a move with him it stands to reason that the Cavs could retain him if they can do something to improve their roster.
+If James isn't able to lure a star to make a move with him, it stands to reason that the Cavs could retain him if they can do something to improve their roster.

 Not Enough Assets for the Kawhi Leonard Sweepstakes